 “This was organised violence,” he said.

 Fires at 39 sites still simmered but most had been extinguished.
+Central World, South-east Asia’s second-biggest department store, was mostly destroyed, many of its steel beams had collapsed and its windows shattered.

-The mostly rural and urban protesters’ tented encampment in the heart of Bangkok’s commercial district—an area lined with luxury hotels and shopping plazas—was strewn with rubbish, clothing and the smell of refuse and human waste.
+The mostly rural and urban protesters’ tented encampment in the heart of Bangkok’s commercial district — an area lined with luxury hotels and shopping plazas — was strewn with rubbish, clothing and the smell of refuse and human waste.
 Troops roamed the area and some were positioned on an overhead subway system.

 There were no signs of clashes as reporters walked freely through the area on Thursday morning